How to Delete All Unread Emails in Gmail

 There are two simple methods you can use to mass delete Gmail messages.
 You can either use custom filters or use Gmail labels.

 We’ll go over how to use either solution to clean up your inbox.

 Before you delete your unread emails, you need to ensure that you don’t delete the important ones.
 Thankfully, such emails are labeled ‘Important’, so it’s pretty easy to identify them.

 Once you’ve made sure that you’ve read all your important emails, here’s what to do to delete all the useless ones in a matter of minutes:

 - Open the desktop version of Gmail and go to your Inbox.

 - Click on the gear icon at the top right corner and go to Settings.

-- Go to the Filters tab, then click Create a new filter.
+- Go to the Filters and Blocked Addresses tab, then click Create a new filter.

-- You’ll be presented with various criteria by which you can filter all your emails.
-To see all your unread emails, type label:unread under Has the words.
-Then, click on Create filter with this search and confirm the creation by clicking OK when the pop-up menu shows up.
+- To see all your unread emails, type label:unread under Has the words.
+Then, click on Create filter and confirm the creation by clicking OK when the pop-up menu shows up.

-- There’ll be a couple of options for you to choose from.
-These are the actions that happen each time you receive an email with the selected label.
+- Next, you’ll be presented with a few options.
 To delete all unread emails, check the box next to Delete it, as well as the one next to Apply filter to XXX matching conversations to delete all unread emails.